 When the mediator has covered all points of contention, a resolution will be reached.
 Financial divisions, parenting plans, and other important issues will be binding on both parties and added to the official divorce document.
 The results of the mediation will become part of your official, legal divorce settlement.

 Hiring a mediator is an excellent option if you believe that you and your spouse are open to the possibility of compromise in the divorce process.
 If both parties are willing to commit to mediation, it can prove to be a calmer, less expensive process.
 Contact one of our experienced attorneys at Johnson Law Group to discuss your options and decide if mediation is right for you.
 Every divorce is unique, and our compassionate and dedicated legal team can help ensure that you make the decisions for your divorce with all answers to all of your questions.
-Contact us today at (720) 463-4333 or Text-to-Chat (720) 730-4558 to determine if a divorce mediation would be a possible option in your specific situation.
+Contact us today at 720-445-4444 to determine if a divorce mediation would be a possible option in your specific situation.

 Join our email list to receive the latest news and updates from our Family Law Team.